Pilamaya Soma Yoga 300 Hour Teacher Training

 - One 12-hour weekend workshop.

-We feel that yoga is a lifelong learning experience and must be imprinted into our hearts.
-Because we know that this integration comes at different times and in individual ways, we do not ‘grade’ students.
 If we feel that you need extra support in relation to teaching, we will offer solutions such as contact with one of the team outside of the course hours.
 Any time for extra tuition or processing work is classed beyond the course fee and would involve additional costs.

 Students are required to attend all weekends and the residential.
 We can allow students to miss one weekend if circumstances arise that are outside of their control but the work must be caught up on.
-Any further absences require the student/s to make up time with a tutor
+Any further absences require the student/s to make up time with a tutor.

 Professional Certification and GDPR